-Clearly, proximity to transit had negative income effects over time (see Table 6 below).
+Clearly, proximity to transit had positive income effects over time (see Table 6 below).
 Within a quartermile of transit, there appeared to be retrogression of income over the years.
 Similarly, within the halfmile buffer of transit, incomes depreciated.
-A careful scrutiny of these changes across the corridors revealed uneven developments.
-While locating closer to transit in 2000 and 2011 had a negative effect on incomes, the contrary was the case in 2009.
-This was primary as a result of the substantial income gains in 2009 existing corridors as opposed to heavy losses in 2000 and 2011.
+However, the negative income effects were more pronounced in the half-mile buffers than the quarter-mile buffer.
+Therefore, on the whole, households locating closer to the transit line were relatively better-off.